-The Way of Council and the Art of Mirroring, NSW South Coast
+The Way of Council and the Art of Mirroring, Hawks Nest NSW

 Description: THE WAY OF COUNCIL empowers us to gather together, speak from our hearts, and witness each other fully, not only by making it safe enough to do so but also by generating a group field that enables us to reveal our hidden depths to ourselves as well as to others.
 Through council, we cultivate our capacities for empathy, compassion, and sensitivity to where we are and how we are with each other and in the world.

 THE ART OF MIRRORING: There is an art to hearing a story as well as telling one.
 Mirroring is a collection of skills employed in receiving, embracing, and honouring each other’s’ stories.
 In mirroring, we neither project nor interpret but rather celebrate the magic of the story and the gifts of the One Who Bears the Tale.
 We help the storyteller glean-harvest-reap the jewels, the dark ones as well as those that sparkle.